ASAP’s flagship project in the area of financial transparency and integrity is the Illicit Financial Flows (IFF) Project.

-This project aims to establish a financial transparency and IFF-curtailing goal as part of the post-MDG framework.
+ASAP’s IFF project aims to establish a financial transparency and IFF-curtailing goal as part of the post-MDG framework.
+Its key objectives are to:

-(1) produce a research-based policy paper arguing for and articulating a politically feasible IFF development goal
+- Produce research-based policy papers that argue for and articulate a politically feasible IFF goal

-(2) build a broad coalition of academics, CSOs and corporations supporting the policy
+- Build a broad coalition of academics, civil society organizations and corporations that will support the IFF goal

-(3) present and promote IFF development goal in the upcoming UNDP thematic consultations on the post-MDG framework.
+- Present and promote the IFF goal in the upcoming UNDP thematic consultations on the post-MDG framework.

 What are illicit financial flows (IFFs) and why should we care about them?